markokole/iac-aws-modules/README.md

-# AWS with Terraform
+# Terraform modules for provisioning AWS services

+Provisioning should not be done directly from this repository, although some folders (test-*) contain code for TEST provisioning.
+Rather use this repository as the source for Terraform modules in another repository.

 ## Access to AWS

 ### User

-You need an AWS user with full access to policies:
+You need an AWS user with full access (finetune access when going beyond testing) to policies:

 - AmazonVPCFullAccess
 - AmazonECS_FullAccess